Managing pip Package DependenciesManaging pip Package Dependencies

 Motivation

-Your Python code may require some pip package dependencies.
-The way you manage these dependencies can have an impact on the execution time of your flows.
+Your Python code may require pip package dependencies.
+How you manage these dependencies can affect the execution time of your flows.

-If you install pip packages within beforeCommands, these packages will be downloaded and installed each time you run your task.
-This can lead to increased duration of your workflow executions.
-The following sections describe several ways to manage pip package dependencies in your flows.
+If you install pip packages within beforeCommands, the packages will be downloaded and installed each time the task runs.
+This can significantly increase the duration of workflow executions.
+The following sections describe several ways to manage pip package dependencies efficiently in your flows.

 Using a custom Docker image